Vietnam bans wildlife imports, markets amid new health fears | International

 The Australian government on Saturday welcomed the decision.
 Agriculture Minister David Littleproud said Vietnam's crackdown was a huge win for global public health.
 “Vietnam is reducing the risk of future pandemics and showing the world how we can manage these markets into the future,” Littleproud said.
 “All nations have a responsibility to keep people safe from harm and regulating the production and sale of wild animals that carry diseases is a critical part of that.

 He said the Vietnamese government should be congratulated for their leadership in taking "evidence-based approach to reducing the risk of animal to human diseases being spread.
-Australia will also continue to pursue global reforms on this issue where other opportunities exist.".
+Australia will also continue to pursue global reforms on this issue where other opportunities exist.” ___ Associated Press journalist Tassanee Vejpongsa in Bangkok, Thailand, and Dennis Passa in Brisbane, Australia, contributed to this report.(AP) RUP RUP.

 ALSO READ